Dark-Fusion-Protocol/scl-standards/Standards/DGE.md

                 }

                 drips.insert(change_utxo.clone(),new_drips);
-                //remove the old drip from the vector drips.remove(&sender_utxo);
+                // Remove the old drip from the vector drips.remove(&sender_utxo);
                 new_owner.2 = true;
             }